Micro-cosm/micro-client-private-starter/README.md

 1. `npm i -s firebase @angular/fire`
 1. `npm i -s material-design-icons`

-Due to [this bug]() the schematic that is available for the [ngx-auth-firebaseui](https://ngx-auth-firebaseui.firebaseapp.com/getting-started) project dies in npm dependency hell.
-Until this bug is fixed you can copy all subdirectories under node_modules.tmp directly into your node_modules directory and all should be right with the world.
+Due to [this bug](https://github.com/AnthonyNahas/ngx-auth-firebaseui/pull/615) the schematic that is available for the [ngx-auth-firebaseui](https://ngx-auth-firebaseui.firebaseapp.com/getting-started) repo dies in dependency hell.
+Until the bug is fixed you can recursively copy all subdirectories under **node_modules.tmp** directly into your node_modules directory and all should be right with the world.

 ----

 # Quickstart

 `vi .fd.<ROOT_DOMAIN>`  -- Update the first few variables to meet your needs

     typically modify:
-        FD_TARGET_LOCAL_PORT    -- the localhost port used for Docker mapping (s/b unique to miffy realm and match npm start port))
+        FD_TARGET_LOCAL_PORT    -- the localhost port used for Docker mapping (s/b unique to mife realm and match npm start port))
         FD_NICKNAME             -- the base route for all requests(peferably relevant to service function) FD_TARGET_REALM         -- the subdomain that will serve the realm(must end with a dot)(appended to the root domain to form the auth realm)